 Carefully note the credentials you use to create the Adyen gateway in Zuora.
 First, the credentials entered in Zuora are not the same as those used to access the Zuora.
 First, the credentials entered in Zuora are not the same as those used to access the Adyen Customer Area, please see below on how to create the required Adyen user.
 Second, when entered, the credentials are not validated by Zuora when the Zuora when the Adyen gateway is set up.
 After setup is complete, we recommend creating or updating a new payment method to make sure the configuration is correct.

 The ability to process API payments is not enabled in Adyen by default.
-Contact the Adyen Support Team (email@example.com) to have the following roles enabled: API PCI Payments role, API tokenise payment details, General API Payments role, Merchant PAL Webservice role, and Merchant Recurring role.
+Contact the Adyen Support Team (firstname.lastname@example.org) to have the following roles enabled: API PCI Payments role, API tokenise payment details, General API Payments role, Merchant PAL Webservice role, and Merchant Recurring role.
+If you select the Enable Payouts check box, you also need to contact the Adyen Support Team (email@example.com) to have the Store payout detail role enabled in addition to the preceding roles.

 When enabled, this setting enables the ability to create Payment Methods which supports Adyen's Payouts using Zuora's Non-Referenced Refunds.
 The Payout functionality is set up as a 2-step process, with the first user initiating the action, and the second user confirming it.
 This means that after a payout is initiated it must be confirmed before it is executed.
 If a payout is not confirmed or fails, Adyen automatically reverses the request after 7 days.